dastrobu/NdArray/README.md

 Some features would be nice to have at some time but currently out of scope.

-* Complex numbers (currently support for complex numbers is not planned)
+* Complex number arithmetic (explicit support for complex numbers is not planned).
+One can create arrays for any type though (`NdArray<Complex>`), just arithmetic operations will not be defined.
+These could of course be added inside application code.

 ## Docs